Gorani language: Hewrami

 Due to concerns with the decline of Hawrami speakers, as people move away from the Hawraman region to cities like Erbil, Jamal Habibullah Faraj Bedar, a retired teacher from Tawela, decided to translate the Qur'an from Arabic into Hawrami.
 The translation took two and a half months and 1000 copies of the publication were printed in Tehran.

 Sarli

 Sarli is spoken in northern Iraq by a cluster of villages north of the Little Zab river, on the confluence of the Khazir River and the Great Zab river, just west-northwest of the city of Kirkuk.
+It has fewer than 20,000 speakers.
 Many speakers have been displaced by conflicts in the region.
 It is reportedly most similar to Bajelani but is also similar to Shabaki.
 It contains Kurdish, Turkish and Persian influences, like its neighbours Bajelani and Shabaki.